Definition:

 - Speed: Transactions are completed faster, as parties can sign and return documents immediately.

 - Cost Efficiency: By eliminating the need for printing, scanning, or mailing documents, electronic signatures reduce administrative costs.
+This digital transformation enables businesses to sign documents online instantly, creating a paperless workflow that benefits both the organization and the environment.

 - Security: Many e-signature platforms provide secure methods to authenticate the signer's identity and ensure the integrity of the document.